andyatkinson/andyatkinson.github.io/events-and-volunteering.md

 He volunteered at a similar event called Rails Bridge in Boston, MA January 2015, as a photographer and mentor, held at the General Assembly space.
 These organizations help increase diversity in tech.

- > "RailsBridge workshops are a free and fun way to get started or level up with Rails, Ruby, and other web technologies." <cite>― RailsBridge ―</cite>
+ > "RailsBridge workshops are a free and fun way to get started or level up with Rails, Ruby, and other web technologies." <cite>― RailsBridge<cite>

- > "Our events focus on increasing diversity in tech, so that people of all backgrounds can feel welcome and comfortable in our industry." <cite>― RailsBridge ―</cite>
+ > "Our events focus on increasing diversity in tech, so that people of all backgrounds can feel welcome and comfortable in our industry." <cite>― RailsBridge<cite>

 ![RailsBridge Boston 2015 Marketing Material](/assets/images/pages/railsbridge-boston-2015-1.jpg)
 <small>RailsBridge Boston / General Assembly, 2015.
 Photo by [Andy Atkinson](http://andyatkinson.com)</small>